113ll3/Ibmclouddocscli/monitoring_logging.md

 {{site.data.keyword.cloud_notm}}, by default, collects and displays logs for your apps, apps runtimes, and compute runtimes where those apps run. {{site.data.keyword.cloud_notm}} logging capabilities are integrated in the platform and collection of data is automatically enabled for cloud resources.

-The {{site.data.keyword.loganalysisfull_notm}} service provides log collection and log search services for the {{site.data.keyword.cloud_notm}} platform, automatically collecting application and {{site.data.keyword.cloud_notm}} services’ data from select services.
+The {{site.data.keyword.loganalysisfull_notm}} service provides log collection and log search services for the {{site.data.keyword.cloud_notm}} platform, automatically collecting app and {{site.data.keyword.cloud_notm}} services’ data from select services.
 Use the {{site.data.keyword.loganalysisshort}} service to expand your log collection, log retention, and log search abilities when you're working with logs.

 For more information, see [Logging in {{site.data.keyword.cloud_notm}}](/docs/services/CloudLogAnalysis?topic=cloudloganalysis-log_analysis_ov#log_analysis_ov).